Debt Collection In Poland

 - Second of all, if the creditor takes the matter to court, the notice of default is a proof that they attempted to solve the dispute amicably and indicates the date when the claim became due and payable (in the case of debts with unspecified payment dates).

-A debtor's responds to the notice in which they, for instance, offer to pay the debt in instalments, but do not challenge its existence, is strong evidence that the debtor admitted the claim.
+A debtor's response to the notice in which they, for instance, offer to pay the debt in installments, but do not challenge its existence, is strong evidence that the debtor admitted the claim.
 This, in turn, is crucial in determining that the limitation period on the claim has been interrupted and can facilitate the creditor to obtain an order for payment without undue delay.

+Note: As of 2026, sending a demand for payment is mandatory before reporting the debtor to commercial debt registers, and strongly advised before initiating legal proceedings, to avoid potential dismissal for procedural omissions.

 Out of court settlement with debtor